openshift-pipeline-workshop/workshop-instructions/README.md

 This repository contains instructions which are part of a taught workshop on [Tekton](https://tekton.dev) and [OpenShift Pipelines](https://cloud.redhat.com/learn/topics/ci-cd).
 It is based on OpenShift 4.8 and OpenShift Pipelines 1.5.

+## How you should approach it

+After getting up to speed with the exercise environment and Tekton itself, you'll be challenged by implementing tasks, modifying pipeline, and figuring stuff out.
+Possible solutions are available in the [solution](resources/solution) directory of this repository.
+You are encouraged tough to find solutions on your own, by looking at examples, reading the documentation, or talking to your peers or instructor.
+Look at the solution if you are really stuck, or to compare it with your own solution (which is probably a good one too!).
+If things are unclear, the instructor will be happy to help out.
+Getting the hands dirty and try things out is one of the most effective ways to learn new things.

 ## What you need before getting started

 - A notebook with a browser
+- Some basic understanding of container technology, Git and Kubernetes
 - OpenShift 4.8 Cluster with OpenShift Pipelines Operator installed.
 This will be provided for the students in the lecture.
 - [GitHub](https://github.com/) Account
 - For students: Please ask your teacher to add your account to the [openshift-pipeline-workshop](https://github.com/openshift-pipeline-workshop) organisation.
 This allows you to log into the OpenShift Cluster using the GitHub account.